 No matter how frugal you are, there’s almost no escaping common everyday purchases like groceries, gas and transportation.
 You’re going to have to spend this money anyway, so earning the most rewards for these expenses is a smart move.

-The Blue Cash Preferred® Card from American Express and Amex EveryDay® Preferred Credit Card from American Express are both excellent cards to consider if you spend a lot at US supermarkets and US gas stations, because those purchases earn a bonus.
+The Blue Cash Preferred® Card from American Express and Amex EveryDay® Preferred Credit Card from American Express are both excellent rewards credit cards to consider if you spend a lot at U.S. supermarkets and U.S. gas stations, because those purchases earn a bonus.
 However, one might be a better fit for you than the other depending on other spending you make and the types of rewards you like to earn.

-For people who prefer cold hard cash, the Blue Cash Preferred is the best bet.
+For people who prefer cash back, the Blue Cash Preferred is the best bet.
 Otherwise, the flexibility of transferable Amex Membership Rewards points for travel might make the Amex EveryDay Preferred a winner.
 But if you like earning cash back and points, you’ll have to assess your personal spending habits and travel goals to decide which card is right for you.

 We’ll guide you in our American Express Blue Cash Preferred vs EveryDay Preferred card showdown.